 Farmington, Maine is the county seat of Franklin County.
 Established in 1794 Farmington, named for its fertile soil, became well known as one of the largest wool producing towns in New England.
-Herds of sheep grazed along the mountain sides and fields.
-Hay became a principle agricultural product, along with a growing number of orchards and dairy farms.
+Herds of sheep grazed along the mountainsides and fields.
+Hay became a principal agricultural product, along with a growing number of orchards and dairy farms.
 With a great source of water power brickyards, a foundry, a cheese factory, canning factories, gristmills, a tannery, and a spool factory emerged along the banks of the Sandy River.
 With the addition of the Sandy River Railroad in 1879 Farmington quickly became a doorway for the Rangeley Lakes and Sugarloaf Mountain areas.
-Today the Sandy River Railroad’s route can still be enjoyed by all for multiply recreational actives and is known as the Whistle Stop Trail.
+Today the Sandy River Railroad’s route can still be enjoyed by all for multiple recreational activities and is known as the Whistle Stop Trail.

 The town of Jay, Maine is settled in the Androscoggin River valley.
-Established in 1795 this town has etched its livelihood from the Androscoggin River, its fertile farm lands, and valuable granite quarry.
-During the early 1900’s, with an average population of 1,500, Jay embraced the industrial revolution with its numerous paper mills, saw mills, brickyard, granite quarry and carriage factory.
+Established in 1795 this town has etched its livelihood from the Androscoggin River, its fertile farmlands, and valuable granite quarry.
+During the early 1900s, with an average population of 1,500, Jay embraced the industrial revolution with its numerous paper mills, sawmills, brickyard, granite quarry, and a carriage factory.
 The ever growing town sported a toll bridge, tavern, and bountiful farms.
 These farms yielded great quantities of hay, corn, wheat, potatoes, apples, and oats.

-Wilton, Maine; a small town nestled on the banks of Wilson Lake, is well known for being a great place to live, work, and play.
+Wilton, Maine, a small town nestled on the banks of Wilson Lake, is well known for being a great place to live, work, and play.
 Founded in 1803, Wilton became the first town in Maine to have a cotton mill and a toothpick mill.
-Additional mills sprung up over the town, most commonly known is G.H.
+Additional mills sprung up over the town, most commonly known as G.H.
 Bass & Co., a shoe company known for their high quality footwear, including those worn by Charles Lindbergh while he crossed the Atlantic.
-These mills have long since closed but in there place new businesses have flourished.
+These mills have long since closed but in their place, new businesses have flourished.

-Today Rangeley, and the surrounding plantations, are still tourist destinations with a multitude of places to stay, fine dining, and recreational activities.
+Today Rangeley and the surrounding plantations are still tourist destinations with a multitude of places to stay, fine dining, and recreational activities.
 Rangeley Lake is the heart of this region and offers 4- seasons of outdoor recreation and beautiful views.
-The Rangeley Lakes Region consist of six major lakes and hundreds of smaller lakes, ponds, and rivers.
-The Rangeley Lake State Park is a 900 acre land reserve that offers water access with a boat launch, sports fields, picnic areas, hiking trails and a campground.
-Enjoy a game of golf in the summer and a day on the slopes in the winter, than return to the comfort of one of Rangeley's lodges for the evening.
-Downtown Rangeley offers an array of restaurants and shops, for tourist and year round residence.
+The Rangeley Lakes Region consists of six major lakes and hundreds of smaller lakes, ponds, and rivers.
+The Rangeley Lake State Park is a 900 acre land reserve that offers water access with a boat launch, sports fields, picnic areas, hiking trails, and a campground.
+Enjoy a game of golf in the summer and a day on the slopes in the winter, then return to the comfort of one of Rangeley's lodges for the evening.
+Downtown Rangeley offers an array of restaurants and shops for tourists and year round residents.